kevclark/dotfiles/README.md

 sudo apt install libxcb-xfixes0-dev
 ```
 > **Warning**
-> Firefox can take upto 25sec to boot from cold due to `xdg-portal-desktop` being installed\
+> Firefox can take upto 25sec to boot from cold due to `xdg-desktop-portal` being installed\
 > when using awesomewm.
 >
 > Axe em:\